A letter from the co-founders

 Barrett Wilson is a former social justice crusader.
 He writes for Quillette, Standpoint, The Federalist, and Areo, and is an editor the satire site The Swift.

-Jason Unrau – Parliamentary Hill Reporter
+Jason Unrau – Parliament Hill Reporter

 For nearly 20 years Jason has reported from Canada’s hinterland to its capital, writing about the people and events that shape this country for The Whitehorse Star, Northern News, The Canadian Press, CBC, National Post, Report on Business magazine, Maclean’s and others.
+Jason is also a regular contributor to C2C Journal.

 Roberto Wakerell-Cruz – Montreal Reporter